peter-woyzbun/querygraph/README.md

 ## The QGL Query

-The QGL query used to join both sets of data is below.
+The QGL query used to join both sets of data is below (see the equivalent Python code at the bottom of the page).

 ```
 CONNECT